rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 > but the real work happens on the backend.
 Chapter-by-chapter,
 > you’ll add scalability, persistence, benchmarking, and tracing
 > to support game features like real-time multiplayer scorekeeping,
-> leader boards, and server-to-client messaging.Along the way,
+> leader boards, and server-to-client messaging.
+Along the way,
 > you’ll get pro tips about what makes Rust so great for game development,
 > and you’ll work with state-of-the-art technologies that
 > take full advantage of the cloud.
 Best of all, everything you learn